ucphhpc/docker-migrid/doc/source/sections/getting-started/prerequisites.rst

 of the deployed service.
 However, if the requirement of data processing via these services present itself, they both require that their container services is deployed via `Docker Swarm`.

-`Docker Swarm` is a multi-host orchstration framework that enables manages the health and lifetime of a particular service across a defined `Docker Swarm` cluster.
+`Docker Swarm` is a multi-host orchestration framework that enables manages the health and lifetime of a particular service across a defined `Docker Swarm` cluster.

 In terms of installation, the `Docker Swarm` capability is included by default in the regular `Docker` install, so no additional steps are needed to be taken in that regard.